Catfish and the Bottlemen: Departure of Bond and Hall

-2023–present: Upcoming fourth studio album and singles
+2023–present: Return from hiatus, singles and live performances

-On 23 November 2023, Catfish and the Bottlemen signalled that the band's hiatus had ended, announcing they would be headlining the Reading and Leeds Festivals in August 2024.
+On 23 November 2023, Catfish and the Bottlemen signalled the end of their hiatus by announcing they would be headlining the Reading and Leeds Festivals in August 2024.

 On 16 February 2024, the band teased new music for the first time in five years, sharing a brief six-second clip on their Instagram account.
-This came just days after fans on the band's mailing list received an email on 12 February with the subject line "Thursday 22nd February".
-The email featured an image of a piece of paper displaying the text "Doors: 5pm" and "Showtime: 6pm".
-Posters with the same message also appeared around Manchester on the same day.
+This followed an email sent to fans on 12 February with the subject line "Thursday 22nd February", alongside posters appearing in Manchester featuring the phrases "Doors: 5pm" and "Showtime: 6pm".

-The lead single from the band's forthcoming fourth album, titled "Showtime", was released on 22 February.
-Written by McCann and produced by Grammy Award-winning producer Dave Sardy, the single's release coincided with the announcement of two summer shows: Cardiff Castle on 19 July and Edinburgh Summer Sessions on 24 August.
-On 11 July, the band made their live return at In The Park Festival in Sefton Park, Liverpool, marking their return from hiatus, with Kai Smith took Bond's place as a touring guitarist and James Compton took Hall's place as a drummer.
+The single "Showtime" was released on 22 February 2024.
+Written by McCann and produced by Grammy Award-winning producer Dave Sardy, its release coincided with the announcement of two summer shows at Cardiff Castle on 19 July and Edinburgh Summer Sessions on 24 August.
+On 11 July, the band made their live return at In The Park Festival in Sefton Park, Liverpool, with Kai Smith joining as touring guitarist in place of Bond and James Compton joining as touring drummer in place of Hall.

-On 16 September 2024, EA Sports unveiled the official EA Sports FC 25 Soundtrack, which includes Catfish and the Bottlemen's song "Suntitled".
-The announcement mentioned that the soundtrack features several unreleased songs from major artists like Coldplay, Delfina Dib, FKA Twigs, and Catfish and the Bottlemen, set to drop later this year.
-Within hours of the game's release, the track was uploaded to platforms such as YouTube by EA FC 25 players, despite not having been officially released by the band.
+On 16 September 2024, EA Sports unveiled the official EA Sports FC 25 Soundtrack, which includes the band’s song "Suntitled".
+As of May 2026, the track has not been officially released by the band outside of the game.

 Cancellations and backlash

-On 1 September, just 15 minutes before doors were due to open, the band cancelled their Dublin show at RDS Simmonscourt, with promoters MCD Productions citing "artist illness".
-Fans expressed frustration, particularly as many had travelled long distances for the band's first Irish show in five years.
-Subsequently, on 4 September, the band cancelled their Australian tour dates, scheduled from 4 to 12 September 2024.
+On 1 September 2024, approximately 15 minutes before doors were due to open, the band cancelled their Dublin show at RDS Simmonscourt, with promoters MCD Productions citing "artist illness".
+The late cancellation drew criticism from fans, particularly those who had travelled long distances for the band’s first Irish performance in five years.

+On 4 September, the band cancelled their Australian tour dates, scheduled from 4 to 12 September 2024.
 Live Nation relayed a statement from the band apologising for the cancellations, attributing them to ongoing illness.
-The band also cancelled its planned US tour.
+The band also cancelled their planned US tour.

 Despite the series of cancellations, the band made no official announcement addressing the situation directly, leaving fans seeking further clarification.